Share on facebook

 • Setting patient copayment amounts for and determining which drugs are covered by insurers.

-Act now to let Congress know the that making PBMs more transparent is an important step to lower towards lowering the prices of prescription drugs!
 The ACR’s Legislative Action Center will allow you to contact your members of Congress with just a few clicks.
 Take a moment to send your letter today!

 Take Action Now